Calgary Population 2021/2022

 Calgary Metro Population

-The Calgary CMA also contains a number of smaller towns and a First Nations Reserve (the Tsuu T’ina Nation).
+The Calgary CMA also contains a number of smaller cities, towns, hamlets, villages and municipal districts.
+It also contains two First Nations Reserve (the Tsuu T’ina Nation – population 2,710 and Eden Valley – population 644).

 Calgary Population Growth

 As noted above, Calgary one of the fastest growing cities in Canada.
-The Calgary population grew by 12.99% between 2011 and 2016 .
+The Calgary population grew by5.5% between 2016 and 2021.
+This is slower than the 12.99% population growth recorded between 2011 and 2016 .

-The Calgary population growth rate is slightly lower than the rate of growth in Edmonton, the other major city in Alberta, which was 14.82% over the same period.
-However, Calgary’s population growth is three times as high as the average rate of growth across Canada.
+The Calgary population growth rate is slightly lower than the rate of growth in Edmonton, the other major city in Alberta, which was 8.3% over the same period.

 By 2041 the population of the Calgary CMA is projected to grow to 2.4 million.
 Much of this population growth is likely to occur just outside of the city boundaries in suburban commuter towns like Airdrie.